 Our flow of information will be much faster.
 And for that reason, we can be more sustainable, more transparent and more profitable.
 We will certainly use less paper than before.

 Do you think we could transfer the approach you took in Togo to other countries?

 The system is very easy to adapt and we are already trying that in Burkina Faso.
 If things go well there, it's possible everywhere.
 The key elements are a stable connection and a motivated staff.

 How is this project financed?
 The app comes from a third-party provider who certainly charges fees for its use.

-Cropin, the developer of Smartfarm, charges an implementation fee of 15,000 USD.
-In addition, there is an annual user fee of 400 USD per user.
-So, the app costs us around 15,000 Francs per year.
+Cropin, the developer of Smartfarm, charges an implementation fee.
+In addition, there is an annual user fee per user.
 We can allocate part of the costs to projects in which we cooperate with organizations like the Deutsche Entwicklungs- und Investitionsgesellschaft or SECO.
 Ultimately, we are prepared to pay for everything ourselves.

 Halten Sie mich über dieses Projekt auf dem Laufenden.×